-Legal matters incident to the authorization, issuance, sale and delivery of the Series B Bonds are subject to the unqualified approving legal opinion of Nixon Peabody LLP, New York, New York.
-The form of opinions of Bond Counsel and of Cancio Covas & Santiago, LLP, Special Counsel, is set forth in Appendix IV.
-Certain legal matters will be passed upon for the Underwriters by Sidley Austin LLP, New York, New York, and for the Authority by its Special Counsel, Cancio Covas & Santiago, LLP, San Juan, Puerto Rico.
+Legal matters incident to the authorization, issuance, sale and delivery of the Series A Bonds are subject to the unqualified approving legal opinion of Nixon Peabody LLP, New York, New York.
+The form of opinion of Bond Counsel is set forth in Appendix IV.
+Certain legal matters will be passed upon for the Underwriters by Sidley

+Austin LLP, New York, New York, and for the Authority by its Special Counsel, Cancio Covas & Santiago, LLP, San Juan, Puerto Rico.